-Pollution in El Salvador is a pressing problem that is growing more dangerous every year.
-The trash problem the country has right now is one of the principal reasons pollution is increasing; almost everywhere you go in the country, you will see trash on the streets.
+Pollution in El Salvador is a pressing problem that is growing dangerously every year.
+The trash problem the country has right now is one of the principal reasons pollution is increasing.
+Almost everywhere we go in the country, we will see trash on the streets.

 We go to the beaches or lakes and don’t think twice about throwing trash in the streets, even if there are trashcans nearby.
 Also, while taking the bus or driving, we don’t have a problem throwing trash out the window and into the streets.

 As a society, we need to look at this problem and deal with it as soon as possible.
 Some of our rivers are so polluted that we can’t even swim in them anymore.
 Additionally, some of our lakes and lagoons contain so much trash that is affecting fish and wildlife.

 Pollution in El Salvador.
 Why do we have so much trash on the streets?

 Well, this is a question that is not that hard to answer.
 It is a combination of society as a whole, not focusing on keeping the country clean and local governments not focusing on properly collecting trash.

 We are having this problem because most of us don’t recycle and openly throw trash in the street.
 Additionally, the local government at many municipalities don’t see the trash problem as a priority; also, they don’t have the means to fix the problem or know how to deal with it.

 By all means, not everyone throws trash on the street, don’t recycle, or don’t care about this issue.